nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 performs a tandem run.
 In neoisopteran termites, the male always follows the female with sex pheromones \[11\], maintaining contact in a highly coordinated manner while seeking a suitable site for colony foundation.
-Although tandem running often involves communication via sex pheromones, same-sex tandem run can be observed in either sex \[11,12\].
-Sex pheromone should play different roles between female-female pairs and male-male pairs.
-In male-male pairs, same-sex tandem can happen once one male started to follow another male.
+Although tandem running involves communication via sex pheromones, same-sex tandem running can be observed in either sex \[11,12\].
+Sex pheromones should play different roles between female-female pairs and male-male pairs.
+In male-male pairs, same-sex tandem can happen once one male starts to follow another male.
 Thus, SSB can happen because of mistaken identity.
 This implies that species with weak sex pheromones provoke male-male tandem pairing.
 On the other hand, female-female tandem cannot happen because of mistaken identity.
-As the sex role is fixed (females do not follow males) \[11,13\], female-female tandem runs initiate after one female changed sex role in advance.
-In this situation, sex pheromones of females rather facilitate same-sex tandems because females can easily follow another female.
+As the sex role is fixed (females do not follow males) \[11,13\], female-female tandem runs initiate after one female changes sex role in advance.
+In this situation, the sex pheromones of females instead facilitate same-sex tandems because females can easily follow another female.

 In this study, we compared the same-sex tandem running behavior in two *Coptotermes* termites: *Coptotermes formosanus* Shiraki and *Coptotermes gestroi* Wasmann.
-These two species share the same chemical for sex pairing pheromones \[14\] and can form heterosexual tandem runs
+These two species share the same chemical for sex-pairing pheromones \[14\] and can form heterosexual tandem runs
 \[15,16\].
-However, the quantity of pheromones is different between these two species, where *C. formosanus* has 10 times more pheromones than *C. gestroi* \[14\].
+However, the quantity of pheromones differs between these two species, where *C. formosanus* has ten times more pheromones than *C. gestroi* \[14\].
 Therefore, we predict that male-male tandem is more frequent in *C. gestroi* than *C. formosanus*, while female-female tandem is more frequent in *C. formosanus* than *C. gestroi*.
-Furthermore, when a pair is separated during heterosexual tandem run, females pause to wait for males, while males move around to search for females in both species \[17,18\].
-We tested if they can play a role of different sex in same-sex tandem runs.
+Furthermore, when a pair is separated during a heterosexual tandem run, females pause to wait for males, while males move around to search for females in both species \[17,18\].
+We tested if they could play the role of different sexes in same-sex tandem runs.

 **Methods**

-*Termites and experimental arena*
+*Termites and Experimental Arena*

 We collected alates using a light-trapping system at dusk between 27-29 March for *C. gestroi* and 21-22 April, 1-2 May for *C. formosanus* in